shwetankpal582/Obsidian_Notes/Data_Structure/LinkedList/Untitled.md

 1. **Data:** It holds the actual value or data associated with the node.
 2. **Next Pointer or Reference :** It stores the memory address (reference) of the next node in the sequence.

 **Head and Tail:** The linked list is accessed through the head node, which points to the first node in the list.
-The last node in the list points to NULL or nullptr, indicating the end of the list.
+The last node in the list points to NULL or `nullptr`, indicating the end of the list.
 This node is known as the tail node.

 ## Operations in Linked List: